tangledhelix/dotfiles/README.md

 Installation
 ------------

-Use 'rake install' to install symlinks into $HOME.
+Use 'rake install' to install symlinks into $HOME, if you really want them all there.
+Rake will ask you about each file, so it shouldn't overwrite anything you already have in place.

 Compatibility
 -------------